Jackass Presents: Bad Grandpa

-It's interesting the way that actor/co-writer Johnny Knoxville, co-writer Spike Jonze, and director Jeff Tremaine have taken several hidden camera-style pranks and stunts and incorporated them into the loose framework of a road movie.
+It's interesting the way the filmmakers took several hidden camera-style pranks and stunts and incorporated them into the loose framework of a fairly entertaining road movie.
 The pranks are far from seamless, and it's often easy to guess how they were done.
 And for the first half of the movie, the humor relies mostly on the shock of seeing an old man (Knoxville in makeup) and a child (Jackson Nicoll) involved in such rude behavior.

 But after a time, the characters start to bond with one another and form a genuinely likeable team.
 There are even some tears at the climax when they initially part.
 And while most of the jokes are just throwaways based on sex or alcohol, the movie saves its biggest inspiration for the climax: the child beauty show.
 It reveals and then destroys the fine line between Billy's stripper-like dance and the quasi-sexualized children at these creepy pageants.
 It's a bit of Borat-worthy satire.